andris9/simplesmtp/README.md

   * **UnknowAuthError** - the client tried to authenticate but the method was not supported
   * **AuthError** - the username/password used were rejected
+  * **TLSError** - STARTTLS failed
   * **SenderError** - the sender e-mail address was rejected
   * **RecipientError** - all recipients were rejected (if only some of the recipients are rejected, a `'rcptFailed'` event is raised instead

+There's also an additional property in the error object called `data` that includes the last response received from the server (if available for the current error type).

 ### About reusing the connection